-2 European Commission.
+3 European Commission.
 SAFETY4RAILS Grant Agreement. version 1.0. dated 21 April 2020.

-3 SAFETY4RAILS consortium, SAFETY4RAILS Consortium Agreement, version 20200608.
+4 SAFETY4RAILS consortium, SAFETY4RAILS Consortium Agreement, version 20200608.

-4 SAFETY4RAILS consortium, Deliverable D1.5 Quality assurance Plan, version 1.1, 2 December 2020.
+5 SAFETY4RAILS consortium, Deliverable D1.5 Quality assurance Plan, version 1.1, 2 December 2020.

-been properly addressed; and/or - Confidential Information of the objecting party has been removed from the publication as indicated by the objecting party.

-• A Party shall not include in any dissemination activity another Party's Results or Background without obtaining the owning Party's prior written approval, unless they are already published by or with the written consent of said owing Party.
+- The objection has to include a precise request for necessary modifications. - If an objection has been raised the involved parties shall discuss how to overcome the justified grounds for the objection on a timely basis (for example by amendment to the planned publication and/or by protecting information before publication) and the objecting party shall not unreasonably continue the opposition if appropriate measures are taken following the discussion.
+The objecting party can request a publication delay of not more than 90 calendar days from the time it raises such an objection.
+After 90 calendar days the publication is permitted, provided that any objection of the objecting Party has been properly addressed; and/or Confidential Information of the objecting party has been removed from the publication as indicated by the objecting party. - A Party shall not include in any dissemination activity another Party's Results or Background without obtaining the owning Party's prior written approval, unless they are already published by or with the written consent of said owning Party.